clearlinux/clear-linux-documentation/source/clear-linux/tutorials/redis.rst

 you to pull our `Clear Linux Redis instance`_ on dockerhub\* for application or infrastructure development.

-While `redis`_ can serve as a NoSQL database for a Web application, it's also easy to integrate in an existing stack.
+While the `redis data structure store`_ can serve as a NoSQL database for a Web application, it's also easy to integrate in an existing stack.
 For example, you could use the Redis caching layer for real-time responses on a leaderboard in a gaming app.
 Redis offers many client libraries with language-specific bindings for Python, Perl, Ruby, and more.

 .. contents::
    :local: